 The Level I exams may be easier, but they are certainly not easy.
 Official CFA exams are more than just a list of questions: there is specific timing, style and procedure you will have to undergo when taking your exam.
-That is why we constructed our mock materials to accurately mimic the flow and length of the official exam, so you are fully mentally and emotionally prepared for the actual test.
+That is why we constructed our CFA level 1 question bank to accurately mimic the flow and length of the official exam, so you are fully mentally and emotionally prepared for the actual test.
 Sitting down to a heaping bowl of exam questions is probably not your favorite dish, but it will get you closer to that charter.
 We are here to help.
 Want to learn more?
 Read: How to remember 90% of what you studied for CFA exam?

 3000 pages is a lot of material to study, and you only have so much time.
 To properly study for the CFA, you need to condense the less critical aspects so you can focus on what truly matters.
 Our summaries are constructed by experienced CFA test-takers and administrators, so that our summations are comprehensive on what will be tested to the minute detail, and relatively light on the less important materials.